Galois action on knots I: Action of the absolute Galois group: Introduction

 It is known that there are analogies between algebraic number theory and 3-dimensional topology.
 It is said that Mazur and Manin among others spotted them in 1960's and, after a long silence, in 1990's, Kapranov and Reznikov (\cite{Kap, R} and their lecture in MPI) who took up their ideas and explored them jointly and Morishita \cite{Mo} whose works started independently in a more sophisticated aspect, settled the new area of mathematics, arithmetic topology.
 Lots of analogies between algebraic number theory and 3-dimensional topology are suggested in arithmetic topology, however, as far as we know, no direct relationship seems to be known.
 Our attempt of this and subsequent \cite{F13} papers is to give a direct one particularly between Galois groups and knots.

-{\it A profinite tangle}, a profinite analogue of an oriented tangle diagram, is introduced in Definition \ref{definition of profinite tangle} as a consistent finite sequence of fundamental profinite tangles; symbols of three types $A$, $\widehat{B}$ and $C$ (Definition \ref{definition of fundamental profinite tangle}). {\it A profinite knot}, a profinite analogue of an oriented knot diagram, is defined by a profinite tangle without endpoints and with a single connected component in Definition \ref{definition of profinite knot}.
-A profinite version of Turaev moves is given in our Definition \ref{profinite Turaev moves} (T1)-(T6), which determines an equivalence, called isotopy, for profinite tangles.
-The set of isotopy classes $\widehat{\mathcal T}$ of profinite tangles means the quotient of the set of profinite tangles by the equivalence and the set $\widehat{\mathcal K}$ of isotopy classes of profinite knots is the subspace of $\widehat{\mathcal T}$ consisting of isotopy classes of profinite knots (Definition \ref{definition of isotopy}).
+{\it A profinite tangle diagram}, a profinite analogue of an oriented tangle diagram, is introduced in Definition \ref{definition of profinite tangle} as a consistent finite sequence of fundamental profinite tangle diagrams; symbols of three types $A$, $\widehat{B}$ and $C$ (Definition \ref{definition of fundamental profinite tangle}). {\it A profinite knot diagram}, a profinite analogue of an oriented knot diagram, is defined by a profinite tangle diagram without endpoints and with a single connected component in Definition \ref{definition of profinite knot}.
+A profinite version of Turaev moves is given in our Definition \ref{profinite Turaev moves} (T1)-(T6), which determines an equivalence, called isotopy, for profinite tangle diagrams.
+The set $\widehat{\mathcal T}$ of profinite tangles means the quotient of the set of profinite tangle diagrams by the equivalence and the set $\widehat{\mathcal K}$ of profinite knots is the subspace of $\widehat{\mathcal T}$ consisting of isotopy classes of profinite knot diagrams (Definition \ref{definition of isotopy}).
 Our first theorem is

 {\bf Theorem A (Theorem \ref{profinite realization theorem} and \ref{topological monoid}).}

 {\it (1).
 The space $\widehat{\mathcal K}$ carries a structure of a topological commutative monoid whose product is given by the connected sum \eqref{connected sum}.